Learning from non-irreducible Markov chains

-This type of problem has already been considered in the literature, see the literature review part below.
-However, in all these works a crucial assumption is that the process $\{Z_n\}_{n\ge0}$ is not singular in its behavior, i.e.\ it is irreducible.
-In this article, we study the learning problem in the case when $\{Z_n\}_{n\ge0}$ does not necessarily possess this property.
-We follow the standard statistical learning theory scheme: we first obtain a uniform convergence result for the corresponding sample error, and then we conclude learnability of the approximate sample error minimization (ASEM) algorithm and find its generalization bounds.
+In this article, we study the learning problem in the case when $\{Z_n\}_{n\ge0}$ is not necessarily irreducible.
+We follow the standard statistical learning theory scheme: we first obtain a uniform convergence result for the corresponding sample error, and then we conclude learnability of the approximate sample error minimization algorithm and find its generalization bounds.